nice_contingency_table.RdThis function creates a contingency table by grouping the data into unique

 A numeric vector containing the values to be summarized.
 If missing,

-it will be extracted from the third element of rows
+it will be extracted from the third element of rows (if rows

 is a list).

-A named list of functions to apply to var
+A named list of functions to apply to var for each combination

-of rows
+of rows and columns.
+Defaults to

-list(Mean = mean, n = \(.) length(.))
+list(Mean = mean, n = \(.) length(.)).
+If only one function is

 provided, the table will display that result.
 If two are provided, the results

-will be concatenated (e.g., "Mean (n)"
+will be concatenated (e.g., "Mean (n)").

 A logical value indicating whether to automatically retrieve

-labels from attributes of rows
+labels from attributes of rows, columns, or var.

-Defaults to TRUE
+Defaults to TRUE.

 An optional character string specifying the label for